MissouriMRR/docs/subteams/simulation/installation/simulation_install_windows.md

 ## Installing Git

 Go to the following link and download [Git](https://git-scm.com).
-The installer should prompt you to set up your credentials needed for downloading GitHub repositories
+The installer should prompt you to set up your credentials needed for downloading GitHub repositories.

 ## Installing Docker

-Head to our Docker download page and follow the instructions [there](/docs/simulation/docker/installing_docker)
+Head to our Docker download page and follow the instructions [there](/docs/simulation/docker/installing_docker).

 ## Installing Project AirSim